Nazel7/banking-application-mini/README.md

 ```
 1. Use strong encryption and hashing algorithms
 2. Centralize logging and monitoring and in general use good library and keep it simple
-3. Handle sensitive data with care like using Payload validations
+3. Handle sensitive data with care like using Payload validations, keep sesnitive data on secret not on config using k8s or if not
+    externalized it by keeping it in vault like harshicorp vault.
 4. Avoid keeping plain-test of sensitive data in your properties file.
 5. USe API-Key and validation to grant difference user access and build application having scalability in mind.
 ```